View PDF version

 Policy creation is a team effort—for and by the members.
 The process involves the greater membership, guided by volunteer veterinary leaders.
 The AVMA organizational structure is designed to facilitate consideration of scientific information and pertinent viewpoints in decision-making and policyformulation.
 Further, all AVMA professional policies are available for comment at the website, with indicators denoting those policies currently under deliberation.

-AVMA policy is approved by the Executive Board acting on recommendations from AVMA entities (e.g., Councils, Committees, Task Forces), or by the House of Delegates (HOD) acting on resolutions submitted by the Executive Board, the House Advisory Committee, any organization represented in the House, a HOD reference committee, or by petition of AVMA members.
+AVMA policy is approved by the Board of Directors acting on recommendations from AVMA entities (e.g., Councils, Committees, Task Forces), or by the House of Delegates (HOD) acting on resolutions submitted by the Board of Directors, the House Advisory Committee, any organization represented in the House, a HOD reference committee, or by petition of AVMA members.
 Pathways to Policy (below) summarizes the various routes an idea may take to form policy.

 AVMA entities that advise the Board are structured to ensure the presence of necessary expertise relevant to the subject matter considered and the HOD structure provides representation of the many facets of the profession in regard to species and activity.
 AVMA staff also maintains an awareness of emerging issues, member concerns, and scientific information in order to keep volunteer leaders informed of the potential need to establish new policy or to review or revise existing policy.